-In addition to the five-year experience study, SERS reviews its investment return assumption in light of economic conditions every year as part of its annual valuation.
-Based on this work, SERS actuary recommended, and SERS Board adopted at the April 2017 meeting, a reduction in the targeted investment return rate assumption to 7.25% for the 2016 actuarial valuation from 7.5% used for the 2015 actuarial valuation based on the experience study.
+In addition to the five-year experience study, SERS reviews its investment return assumption in light of economic conditions every year.
+The most recent review occurred in July 2018; SERS will continue to use 7.25% for its 2018 annual valuation.
+During the prior year, SERS actuary recommended, and SERS Board adopted at the April 2017 meeting, a reduction in the targeted investment return rate assumption to 7.25% for the 2016 actuarial valuation from 7.5% used for the 2015 actuarial valuation based on the experience study.
 In addition, SERS actuary recommended, and SERS Board adopted, a reduction in the inflation rate to 2.6% for the 2016 valuation from 2.75% used for the 2015 actuarial valuation based on the experience study.
 The change in inflation rate also impacted the general salary growth rate, which was lowered to 2.9% for the 2016 valuation from 3.05% used for the 2015 valuation based on the experience study.